 112 E. Main Street, Westfield.

 Located in the heart of Westfield’s historic downtown, Super Bowl Pho is also family-owned.
 It’s been rated the #1 Vietnamese restaurant in the United States on Yelp.
-The menu is huge and diverse, offering noodle dishes, spring rolls, bahn mi sandwiches and, of course, pho—the savory, rich broth-based dish that’s the hallmark of Vietnamese cuisine.
+The menu is huge and diverse, offering noodle dishes, spring rolls, banh mi sandwiches and, of course, pho—the savory, rich broth-based dish that’s the hallmark of Vietnamese cuisine.
 The flavors are bright, the decor is cheerful, and so is the staff.
 It’s a can’t-miss destination in Westfield.

 So there you have it.